Dolphin Tale 2

 The inciting incident occurs at 13 minutes when Panama dies unexpectedly, leaving Winter alone and distressed.
 USDA regulations require dolphins to be paired, threatening the aquarium with closure if they cannot find Winter a companion within 30 days or release her to the wild..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The team rescues Hope, a young orphaned dolphin found stranded and near death.
+This indicates the protagonist's commitment to The team rescues Hope, a young orphaned dolphin found stranded and near death.
 Dr. Haskett makes the active choice to bring her to CMA despite the risks, committing to save her life and potentially solve Winter's companion problem., moving from reaction to action.

 The Collapse moment at 81 minutes (76% through) represents the emotional nadir.
 Here, Hope's condition critically deteriorates due to stress and Winter's overprotectiveness.
 The USDA inspector delivers an ultimatum: separate the dolphins or lose everything.
 Sawyer realizes his fear of loss has hurt those he loves.
-The dream of keeping everything the same dies., reveals the protagonist at their lowest point.
+The dream of keeping everything the same dies., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Sawyer proposes a new plan: give Winter and Hope space to develop independence while maintaining supportive structure.
 He synthesizes the lesson from Mandy's story (trusting bonds across distance) with his marine knowledge.
 He chooses to let go of control and trust in the dolphins' resilience and their relationship., demonstrating the transformation achieved throughout the journey.